MaptimeCalgary/presentation-example/slides.md

 ## This is a vertical-slide
-You make these by placing two line-breaks within the source.
+You make these by placing 2 line-breaks within the source.

 Vertical-slides are good for drilling in to topics.
 Think of it as a _details_ slide.
 If you're short on time, you can skip past these slides by moving `RIGHT`.